ogradyc01/GoldenCheetah/Charts-Bar_General-handling.md

 ### Change Chart Order

 Changing the order of the charts in the 'Charts Bar' is possible.
 The re-sorting has to take place in the "Tiled" view of the charts.
-This view can be switched on (as one option) through the 'Tools Bar' https://github.com/GoldenCheetah/GoldenCheetah/wiki/Tool%20Bar_Functions
+This view can be switched on (as one option) through the 'Tools Bar'

+https://github.com/GoldenCheetah/GoldenCheetah/wiki/Tool%20Bar_Functions

+When being in the 'Tiled' view it's possible to "drag&drop" the charts into a new order.
+The section to "drag" is the header line / chart name.
+The section to "drop" is the separator section between the two chart where you want to 'dragged' chart to be moved to.

+Changes in the 'Tiled' view are also considered in the 'Charts Bar' view.

 BACK: [General UI] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/General_UI-Layout-and-terminology)